Also see Headliners, Performer Stage Schedule and Program for more details!

 (email hidden, requires Javascript)

-Christine Santelli Sunday 2:00 – Presidio Museum
+Christine Santelli and Heather Hardy Saturday 4:00 – Presidio Museum

 (email hidden, requires Javascript)

+Want to DANCE (and Chuckle)?
 Darrell Elmer Rodgers is a 40+ year veteran songwriter and performer.
 Often called the "Bard of the Baby Boomers”, his deep voice and witty lyrics are like hearing Hoyt Axton sing a John Prine song.
 Yet his style is all his own, often with a swing beat that makes you want to DANCE!
 Matt Bruner (on bass) and drummer Michael Parker, both veteran Tucson performers, complete this trio that has brought past TFF crowds to their feet since their debut in 2009.
 A must see!

 darrellongs.com